yny0506/yny0506.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a ph.D candidate at <a href='http://milab.snu.ac.kr/index.html'>Seoul National University</a>.
-My research fields are in `Natural Language Processing (NLP)`.
+I'm a ph.D. candidate at <a href='http://milab.snu.ac.kr/index.html'>Seoul National University</a>.
+My research field is `Natural Language Processing (NLP)`.
 Specifically, I'm interested in `AI Safety` and `Explainability` of language models.